GEOG 5550A - Dissertation Env Pol & Mgt (Applied) F/T Part 1

 General Course Information

-Course Code GEOG 5550A Course Dissertation Env Pol & Mgt (Applied) F/T Part 1 Coordinating Unit Geography, Environment and Population Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Prerequisites 24 units in the MEnvPolicy&Policy(App) Restrictions Available to MEnvPolicy&Policy(App) students only Course Description The Major Dissertation Environmental Policy & Management (Applied) F/T involves the undertaking of a full-year (semester 1 and 2) research project and the submission by the due date of a dissertation on the project of approximately 20-24000 words, with an accompanying seminar.
+Course Code GEOG 5550A Course Dissertation Env Pol & Mgt (Applied) F/T Part 1 Coordinating Unit Geography, Environment and Population Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Available for Study Abroad and Exchange Y Prerequisites 24 units in the MEnvPolicy&Policy(App) Restrictions Available to MEnvPolicy&Policy(App) students only Course Description The Major Dissertation Environmental Policy & Management (Applied) F/T involves the undertaking of a full-year (semester 1 and 2) research project and the submission by the due date of a dissertation on the project of approximately 20-24000 words, with an accompanying seminar.
 The Dissertation Environmental Policy & Management (Applied) P/T will have two years (four semesters) to complete the dissertation and seminar.

 Students are asked to nominate the topic area for their research project and to identify potential dissertation supervisors.
 Students may consult anyone who has expertise or information relevant to their research projects, but there is no provision for external supervision at the Masters level.
 The exact topic for the research project is normally decided through consultation between the student and the dissertation supervisor, but is subject to approval by the Masters Co-ordinator.
 A suitable member of staff, with whom the student should meet regularly, supervises the dissertation.

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesUpon completing this course students will: